arhodges20/detection-notebook/attacker-objectives/initial-access/detections/network/apache_path_traversal_attempt.md

 - repeated or patterned path traversal requests are observed against the same resource or across multiple paths over a short time window

 ## Known Limitations
+- This detection does not confirm whether the request resulted in access to specific files or resources, as it is based on network request patterns rather than application-level outcomes.
+- This detection may surface benign activity, such as vulnerability scanning, security testing, or misconfigured clients, that exhibits similar URL path manipulation patterns.
+- This detection is dependent on network sensor placement and visibility; path traversal attempts that bypass inspected network paths (e.g., direct cloud service access, encrypted traffic without inspection, or alternate ingress points) may not be observed.